A Small Fire Breaks Out On Roof Of Trump Tower In NYC

 President Trump was in Washington, D.C., at the time of the fire, The Associated Press reports.

-NPR's Hansi Lo Wang reports that there are no evacuations from the building, according to a spokesperson for the fire department.
+A spokesperson for the fire department said there were no evacuations from the building, NPR's Hansi Lo Wang reports.

-However, there were two injuries — a firefighter received a minor injury, and a civilian is "suffering from a serious, life-threatening injury," Hansi says.
+However, there were two injuries — a firefighter received a minor injury and a civilian is "suffering from a serious, life-threatening injury," Hansi says.

 "The department received a report of a fire shortly before 7 a.m.
 Eastern Monday and has sent 84 firefighters to respond," Hansi says.

-The fire was placed under control at 8:13 a.m.
+The fire was brought under control at 8:13 a.m.
 ET.

 ABC News reports that the fire was caused by an electrical box and located in a heating and cooling unit on the tower's roof.